-If you are over 35 years of age by the time you are pregnant, overweight, or have a family history of diabetes, you may be tested for gestational diabetes earlier and more frequently.
+If you are over 35 years of age by the time you are pregnant, overweight, or have a family history of diabetes, your doctor may opt to screen for gestational diabetes on your initial visit.
 This is to ensure that you and the baby are healthy.
 This is also one of the ways on how to avoid gestational diabetes in pregnancy.

 How to Avoid Gestational Diabetes in Pregnancy

 There are different ways to handle gestational diabetes while pregnant.
 One of the more important matters is to get enough nutrition for both you and your baby.
 There are many resources online that offer the best meals plans for mothers who are addressing gestational diabetes.

 Lifestyle Changes to Avoid Gestational Diabetes in Pregnancy

 Another means on how to avoid gestational diabetes in pregnancy is to exercise regularly.
 This is highly recommended as this will help keep the blood sugar under control.
 Exercise lowers your blood sugar, and what’s more, it can help relieve some common discomforts experienced during pregnancy.
 With your doctor’s approval, aim for 30 minutes of moderate exercise on most days of the week.

 If you have gestational diabetes, you may also need to monitor your blood sugar.
 And if needed, you may be advised by your doctor to take insulin.
 If your condition is on the riskier side, your doctor may prescribe other medication for you and your baby.

 Though gestational diabetes normally disappears after you give birth, sometimes, it can be persistent or develop into Type 2 Diabetes.
 Schedule a visit to your doctor to monitor your health.